 With a protective order, a judge can not only inform the abuser to stop harassing or threatening you, but can order the abuser to leave the marital home.
 If you are not married but live together with your name on the deed or lease, the judge can order the abuser out of the residence.
 If you are concerned about the welfare of pets owned by you and the abuser, the judge can award you temporary possession of such animals.
 The judge will also order the abuser to surrender any firearms to police, if that person either threatened you with a gun or caused or threatened to cause you serious injury.

 Final Protective Order Hearing

 A temporary protective order lasts just seven days, but you can attend a final protective order hearing at the end of that time to extend the protective order.
 Have all necessary documentation concerning your abuse with you.
 The judge hears your side of the story, but also that of your abuser if they attend the hearing.
 Your abuser also tells their version of the story, and the judge makes a decision about whether abuse occurred when deciding to extend the protective order.
 Your abuser may have an attorney present, and it is critical that you also have legal representation.

 Contact a Maryland Domestic Violence Attorney

 If you or a loved one has been the victim of domestic violence, you need the services of an experienced Maryland domestic violence attorney.
-Contact our office for a free initial consultation.
+Contact our office for a consultation.
 We will evaluate your case and advise you of your options going forward.